Dodgers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers will square off against Pete Alonso and the New York Mets at Dodger Stadium in the second of a three-game series, Tuesday at 10:10 PM ET.
+The New York Mets versus Los Angeles Dodgers game on Wednesday at 3:10 PM ET will feature a pair of hot hitters in Brandon Nimmo and Freddie Freeman.

-The favored Dodgers have -175 moneyline odds to win against the underdog Mets, who are listed at +145.
-The total for the game is listed at 8 runs.
+The favored Mets have -125 moneyline odds against the underdog Dodgers, who are listed at +105.
+The over/under for the contest is listed at 8.5 runs.

 Dodgers vs. Mets Odds & Info